RajuHalder/SemDDA/README.md

 # Remark
 The current implementation accepts only database-driven JSP codes and databases with numerical values.

+# Contributors

+Please feel free to contact me at ajana.pcs13@iitp.ac.in

 # References
 1. Bagnara, R., Hill, P.M., Zaffanella, E.: The ppl: Toward a complete set of numerical abstractions for the analysis and verification of hardware and software systems.
 Tech. rep., Dipartimento di Matematica, Universita' di Parma, Italy (2006). http://www.cs.unipr.it/ppl/